-If the tenant fails to appear and was unable to reschedule the hearing in advance, the tenant must contact the PHA within 24 hours of the scheduled hearing date, excluding weekends and holidays.
+PHA within 24 hours of the scheduled hearing date, excluding weekends and holidays.
 The hearing officer will reschedule the hearing only if the tenant can show good cause for the failure to appear, or it is needed as a reasonable accommodation for a person with disabilities.
 "Good cause" is defined as an unavoidable conflict which seriously affects the health, safety, or welfare of the family.
 Extenuating circumstances will be considered on a case-by-case basis.
+General Procederes [24 CFR 966.56(d), (e)] Any evidence to be considered by the hearing officer must be presented at the time of the hearing.
 There are four categories of evidence.
-Oral evidence: the testimony of witnesses Documentary evidence: a writing which is relevant to the case for example, a letter written to the DHA General Procederes [24 CFR 966.56(d), (e)] Any evidence to be considered by the hearing officer must be presented at the time of the hearing.
-There are four categories of evidence.
 Oral evidence: the testimony of witnesses Documentary evidence: a writing which is relevant to the case, for example, a letter written to the PHA.
-Writings include all forms of recorded communication or representation, including letters, emails, words, pict ures, sounds, videotapes or symbols or combinations thereof.
-Demonstrative evidence: Evidence created specifically for the hearing and No Provides clarification about hearsay evidence and aligns with Admin Plan the hearing and that is offered to prove the truth of the matter.
-Even though evidence, including hearsay, is generally admissible, hearsay evidence alone cannot be used as the sole basis for the hearing officer's decision.
+Writings include all forms of recorded communication or representation, including letters, emails, words, pictures, sounds, videotapes or symbols or combinations thereof.
+Demonstrative evidence: Evidence created specifically for the hearing and presented as an illustrative aid to assist the hearing officer, such as a model, a chart or other diagram.
+Real evidence: A tangible item relating directly to the case.
+Hearsay Evidence is evidence of a statement that was made other than by a witness while testifying at the hearing and that is offered to prove the Demonstrative evidence : Evidence created specifically for the hearing and presented as an illustrative aid to assist the hearing officer, such as a model, a chart or other diagram.
+No Provides clarification about hearsay evidence and aligns with Admin Plan evidence alone cannot be used as the sole basis for the hearing officer's decision.
 If the PHA fails to comply with the discovery requirements (providing the tenant with the opportunity to examine PHA documents prior to the grievance hearing), the hearing officer will refuse to admit such evidence.
-Other than the failure of the PHA to comply with discovery requirements, the hearing officer has the authority to overrule any objections to evidence. presented as an illustrative aid to assist the hearing off icer, such as a model, a chart or other diagram.
-Real evidence : A tangible item relating directly to the case.
+Other than the failure of the PHA to comply with discovery requirements, the hearing officer has the authority to overrule any objections to evidence.
+Real evidence: A tangible item relating directly to the case.
 Hearsay Evidence is evidence based not on a witness' personal knowledge.
 In and of itself, hearsay evidence carries no weight when making a finding of fact.
 The hearing officer may include hearsay evidence when considering their decision if it is corroborated by other evidence.
 Even though hearsay evidence is generally admissible in a hearing, the hearing officer will not base a hearing decision on hearsay alone unless there is clear probative value and credibility of the evidence, and the party seeking the change has met the burden of proof.
 If the PHA fails to comply with the discovery requirements (providing the tenant with the opportunity to examine PHA documents prior to the grievance hearing), the hearing officer will refuse to admit such evidence.
 Other than the failure of the PHA to comply with discovery requirements, the hearing officer has the authority to overrule any objections to evidence.
-De Minimis Errors [24 CFR 5.609(c)(4); Notice PIH 2023-27] PHA Policy The PHA will reimburse a family for any family overpayment of rent, Yes - HOTMA New regulatory language from HUD
+15-П.С.
+PROGRAM ABUSE De Minimis Errors [24 CFR 5.609(c)(4); Notice PIH 2023-27] PHA Policy НОТМА New regulatory language from HUD PHA Reimbursement to Family PHA Policy The PHA will reimburse a family for any family overpayment of rent, regardless of whether the